 If you aren’t based in New York, you can still enjoy suites after connecting to New York.

 Need help booking?
 See our step by step guide for booking Singapore Suites or first class.

 2. Fly United Domestic Business or First Class (KrisFlyer)

 If you’re looking for a transcontinental flight on United, skip the United miles and go with KrisFlyer miles.

-One-way in business class costs 20,000 KrisFlyer miles, which would be 25,000 on United.
-It’s even a better deal in first class: a one-way award will cost 30,000 KrisFlyer miles, while the same flight would cost 35,000 United miles.
+One-way in business class costs 20,000 KrisFlyer miles, which is 25,000 on United.
+In first class a one-way award will cost 30,000 KrisFlyer miles, while the same flight will cost 35,000 United miles.